 When you grow up in Central Illinois, you get affixed to all things Lincoln.

 Besides being born and raised in the "Land of Lincoln", I learned cursive writing and multiplication tables at Lincoln Elementary School; picnicked at Lincoln Park; and got baptized and married at Lincoln United Methodist Church.
+My brother-in-law Steve was born on Lincoln's birthday, thus his middle name - Lincoln.

 Abraham Lincoln was such a luminary in my hometown, our elementary teachers made us recite - by memory and with heart - the Emancipation Proclamation, the Gettysburg Address and the House Divided speech.